The Academy of Computer and Information Science at NEGHS

 Northeast High School is one of six schools to pilot the first Signature Career Academies in Guilford County Schools: The Academy of Computer and Information Science.

-The Academy of Computer and Information Science at Northeast High School will launch this Fall 2019.
-Students will learn to interact with computers and computer systems through coding, networking, and data analytics.
+The Academy of Computer and Information Science at Northeast High School launched in Fall 2019.
+Students learn to interact with computers and computer systems through coding, networking, and data analytics.
 Students are expected to graduate with a series of industry certifications, professional and technical skills, and college credits, making them ready to enter one of the fastest growing, highest paid professions in the world.
 Majors in the academy include: Cybersecurity and Artificial Intelligence and in future years, Geospatial Technology.
 This academy has an assigned attendance zone.

-Students can register for the academy through SchoolMint during the Choice/Magnet registration window from March 13 through April 05, 2019.
+Students can register for the academy through SchoolMint during the Choice/Magnet registration window through March 4th, 2020.

 This is a duplicate academy and is available to students in the western part of the county who are zoned for Dudley, Eastern, Grimsley, Northeast, Northern, Page, and Southeast High Schools.